-Jesus Christ, the Rock of your salvation, and the Stumblingblock to those snared by man’s traditions of religion is also known as the Cornerstone, the foundation for any life that is built upon Him.
-Traditionally, a cornerstone is set into place by the builder and all other stones in the structure are laid into position based on the shape and position of the cornerstone.
-In Isaiah 28:16 the Lord said, “See, I lay in Zion a stone, a tested stone, a precious cornerstone, firmly placed…” So, it was a very intentional and purposeful thing for Jesus Christ to be referred to as the Cornerstone, but that’s not how the story began…
+Jesus Christ, the Rock of your salvation, and the Stumblingblock to those snared by man’s traditions of religion is also known as Jesus the Cornerstone meaning He is the foundation for any life that is built upon Him.
+Traditionally, a cornerstone is set into place by the builder and all other stones in the structure are laid based on the how the cornerstone is positioned.

-What you build as a Christian matters because it becomes part of what the Lord is building in the Kingdom, so build it based on the Cornerstone
+What you build as a Christian matters because it becomes part of what the Lord is building in the Kingdom, so build it based on Jesus the Cornerstone.~Alicia Purdy